bombasticSlacks/Reclaimers/Game/Progress.md

 You have trained or equipped your team with additional power.

 #### Specialization
-You have taken further specialization, providing you with additional gear access as well as abilities.
+You have taken further specialization, providing you with additional gear access.